Fitting a Linear Simulation with XGBoost

 ../../../_images/example_notebooks_tabular_examples_tree_based_models_Fitting_a_Linear_Simulation_with_XGBoost_14_0.png

-The dependence plot for the top feature shows that XGBoost captured most the linear relationship
+The scatter plot for the top feature shows that XGBoost captured most the linear relationship

 It is important to note that XGBoost (and other gradient boosted tree models) is biased towards flat regions, which can be seen below by the flattened tails of the linear function.